scriptotek/otsrdflib/README.rst

     serializer.serialize(out)

-Subjects are grouped by class membership.
-The order of classes is configured through `serializer.topClasses`.
+Class order is imposed by setting `serializer.topClasses`.
-A default list is provided to have e.g. `SKOS.ConceptScheme` classes appear before `SKOS.Concept`:
+The default list is suitable for thesauri and other controlled vocabularies:

 .. code-block:: python